zipizap/IstioDemo/README.md

 ```

-- In your laptop ssh-session, add a Local-port-forward-tunnel towards the <istio-ingressgateway_ExternalIp>:80
+- In your laptop ssh-session, add a Local-port-forward-tunnel towards the <istio-ingressgateway_ExternalIp>:80, should be 172.18.255.200:80 like so
   - source-port:          20080
   - destination ip:port   172.18.255.200:80